College football rankings: Week 2 Top 25 scores, schedule | NCAA.com

 College football rankings: Week 2 Top 25 scores, schedule

-Here is the complete schedule for Week 2 for the 2019 college football season.
+Here is the full schedule for Week 2 for the 2019 college football season.
 This will be updated as games go final.
 All rankings are from the AP.

 Click here for a live scoreboard.